nikvoronin/Xm4Battery/README.md

 ## PnpEntity

-First we should know the `name` or `device id` of the device we фку working with or at least a part of the device name.
+First we should know the `name` or `device id` of the device we are working with or at least a part of the device name.

 - ByFriendlyName ( exact a friendly name )
 - ByDeviceId ( exact a device id, like {GUID} pid )